ImN3mo/ftb-interactions-custom/README.md

 - Changed for Gregtech Ores etc

 Crafttweaker Changes
-- Changed Pump recipes to be less horrible - they were a nightmare.
+- Changed Pump recipes to be less horrible - they were a nightmare. (still be to added in zs)
+- Adding other custom recipes for Gregtech. (still to be added through the zs)

 Crafttweaker Additions
 - Added a script file for Immersive Engineering